marijnh/Eloquent-JavaScript/06_object.md

 {{index "underscore character"}}

-Many languages provide a way to distinguish public and private properties and will prevent outside code from accessing the private ones altogether.
-JavaScript, once again taking the minimalist approach, does not.
-Not yet, at least—there is work underway to add this to the language.
+Many languages provide a way to distinguish public and private properties and prevent outside code from accessing the private ones altogether.
+JavaScript, once again taking the minimalist approach, does not—not yet at least.
+There is work underway to add this to the language.

 Even though the language doesn't have this distinction built in,